-Even though we do offer the classical version of the B-Compact it is to say that the whole concept works much better with steel strings due the stretchy nature of the nylon strings.
+Even though we do offer the Classical version of the B-Compact it is to say that the whole concept works much better with Steel strings due the stretchy nature of the Nylon strings.

-While the steel strings stay nicely in tune after assembling, the nylon strings take quite a while to settle and then stay in tune.
-For this reason I honestly don’t sell many of the classical models, but we quite often sell classical necks as a second exchangeable neck for a regular steel string model.
-Check out our “B-C multi-neck” option.
-If the guitar is meant to have a classical neck only the top is built much lighter to maximize the sound.
+While the Steel strings stay nicely in tune after assembling, the Nylon strings take quite a while to settle and then to stay in tune.
+For this reason I honestly don’t sell many of the Classical models, but we quite often sell classical necks as a second exchangeable neck on a regular steel string model.
+You can find more info under B-C multi-neck option.
+If the guitar is meant to have a Classical neck only, the top is built much lighter to maximize the sound.

 Bringing tension to the strings

 The nylon-string stretches much more than the steel string to reach the same tension.
-Therefor it is recommended to loosen at least the two highest strings a few turns (or even all strings), to avoid the neck-angle being too steep when the neck is inserted on the body.
+Therefor it is recommended to loosen at least the three highest strings a quite a few turns (or even all strings), to avoid the neck-angle being too steep when the neck is inserted on the body.
 This will make assembly much easier, especially before you are used to it.
 Even then the neck angle will be much steeper than with the steel strings.

 Applying a capo